If you’ve lost hand function after a spinal cord injury, learning how to use tenodesis grasp can help you become more independent.

 Spinal cord injury patients should also stretch their fingers to prevent stiffness and enable the hand to wrap around larger objects when relaxed.

-Make sure that the wrist is flexed so that there is no resistance.
+As mentioned above, make sure that the wrist is flexed (bent down, bringing your fingertips closer to the inside of your wrist), so that there is no resistance.
 The fingers should feel loose so you can passively move them without compromising tension in the tendons.

 In the next section, we’ll discuss whether SCI patients must permanently rely on tenodesis or if hand functions can return.